pyinstaller/pyinstaller-hooks-contrib/README.rst

 ---------------

 Please start by providing pull requests and helping solve issues.
-If you plan to contribute frequently, send an email to ``legorooj@protonmail.com`` to let us know.
+If you plan to contribute frequently or are interested in becoming a developer, send an email to ``legorooj@protonmail.com`` to let us know.